srand/jolt/docs/configuration.rst

 * ``log = <filepath>``

   Location of Jolt's logfile.
-By default, the logfile is written in the installation directory.
+By default, the logfile is written in ``$HOME/.jolt/jolt.log``.

 * ``upload = <boolean>``